TykTechnologies/tyk-operator/docs/getting-started.md

 To create an API Key, we will need the API ID that we wish to grant the key access to.
 Then creating the key is a very simple API call to the endpoint.

-> **Prerequisite**: You will need your API secret.
+> **Prerequisite:** You will need your API secret.
 This is the `secret` property of the tyk.conf file.
-Once you have this value, you can use them to access the Gateway API
+Once you have this value, you can use them to access the Gateway API.

-To obtain API ID, we can describe ApiDefinition resource that represents our `httpbin` API.
+To obtain API ID, we can describe ApiDefinition resource that represents our `httpbin` API:

 ```bash
 kubectl describe tykapis httpbin